baikeshen/CarND-Traffic-Sign-Classifier-Project/writeup_Baike.md

 |Go straight or left                     |   1.6382671893%|

 As you can see, the model's certainty for the first 5 signs was above 99% for the correct label.
 However,, it is quite challenge to classify the sign of speed limit （20km/h).
 One possible reason is lack of training samples (less than 250).
 If applying more additional sample for speed limit (20km/h), the accuracy could be improved.

-1) f I had more time, I would have liked to see how it faired with even more challenging images.